Wang20030509/Study_of_Death_Registry_Statistics/README.md

-# The Impact of Winter and Summer Seasons on Mortality Rates in Toronto
+# The Impact of Winter and Summer Seasons on Mortality Rates in Toronto (Changed)

 ## Overview